Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 The average optometry practice loses $150,000 annually to preventable financial mismanagement.
 Understanding optometry practice finances is the difference between a thriving practice and one that struggles to keep the lights on.
 Whether you’re launching a new practice or optimizing an existing one, financial mastery determines your success more than clinical excellence alone.

-Why Optometry Practice Finances Demand Your Attention
+Why Do Optometry Practice Finances Demand Your Attention?

 Most optometrists graduate with exceptional clinical training and minimal business education.
 This knowledge gap creates real problems.
 A 2024 survey by the American Optometric Association found that 67% of practice owners feel unprepared to manage their practice finances effectively.